Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Introduction

-This manuscript focuses on the \emph{online} filtering of a dynamic spatiotemporal process and estimation of the associated static parameters based on data from an exponential family, i.e. the memory and computing time of our method does not grow with $t$.
+This manuscript focuses on the methodology for \emph{online} filtering of a dynamic spatiotemporal process and estimation of the associated static parameters based on data from an exponential family, i.e. the memory and computing time of our method does not grow with time.
 The inferential procedure derived in this paper is outlined below:

-\begin{enumerate} \item For a given spatial range $\phi$, we develop an online algorithm (Algorithm~\ref{alg:gibbs1}) for sampling from the filtering distribution and the posterior distribution of the other parameters.
-In this case the filtering distribution and the posterior distribution of the other parameters can be written in terms of sufficient statistics.
-To avoid the degeneracy issue, we run Algorithm~\ref{alg:gibbs1} multiple times and select a sample from each run.
-Because the filtering distribution can be skewed (see Lemma~\ref{prop:skewed}), a skewed-normal importance density using local linearization is used.
-This approximation of the optimal filtering generalizes the Gaussian proposal of \cite{DGA}.
+\begin{enumerate} \item For a given spatial range, $\phi$, we develop an online algorithm (Algorithm~\ref{alg:gibbs1}) for sampling from the filtering distribution and the posterior distribution of the other parameters.
+Our algorithm takes advantage of the skewness of the filtering distribution (see Lemma~\ref{prop:skewed}) and produces non-degenerate samples.

-\item Using the samples obtained in Step~\ref{item:2} for a set of fixed values of $\phi$, we estimate the Bayes factors sequentially against a prescribed value of $\phi$.
-To align with the online spirit, we first discretize the parameter space of $\phi$ and we approximate the associated Bayes factors on the discretized grid using an online implementation of the reverse logistic method.
-The maximization of the Bayes factor in turn produces an estimate of the range parameter $\phi$.
-This asymptotic result is summarized in the key theorem of this paper, Theorem~\ref{thm:est_phi_via_PF}.
+\item We develop an online estimate of the Bayes factors corresponding to a finite set of $\phi$ values which we then maximize to estimate $\phi$.
+The asymptotic validity of our method is established in Theorem~\ref{thm:est_phi_via_PF}.

-\item Given an estimate of the range parameter, we derive a novel importance resampling algorithm which reuses the existing samples to update the estimates of the state process and the other parameters.
-This guarantees that the online feature is preserved. \end{enumerate}
+\item Given an estimate of $\phi$, we derive a novel importance resampling algorithm (Algorithm~\ref{alg:pf_phi}) for estimating the latent process and the other parameters in an online fashion. \end{enumerate}